gavinhsmith/Minecraft-Server-Interface/README.md

 ### Adding the server
 When creating a server, make a folder (with no spaces) inside the servers folder.
 This will be the "key" for your server.

-Download the server software for your respective platform and rename the .jar ore .exe file to your folder name.
+Download the server software for your respective platform and rename the .jar or .exe file to your folder name.

 Place your downloaded server files into your newly-created folder.